feanorknd/ratelimit-with-modsecurity-v3-owasp-cre-rules/README.txt

 Also MUST configure "working_directory" variable at /etc/nginx/nginx.conf, selecting something like /var/modsecurity, and SHOULD be writeable by user running nginx, as 'nginx' or 'www-data' for example.

 Skipping libmodsecurity v2 functions to decrease values, as v3 does not support yet 'deprecatevar' or 'expirevar' functions.
 Using LUA script to decrease.
-It's a modified version of: https://github.com/loadbalancerorg/modsec_decrement_script
+It's a modified version of: https://github.com/loadbalancerorg/modsec_decrement_script by Andrew Howe (2020)

 Decreasing hits via lua script will be done only when processing a new request, and will consider how much time it took...
 Also consider removing modsec-shared-collections* and reloading nginx from time to time to clean-up database and remove old garbage.